tlswg/tls13-spec/draft-ietf-tls-tls13.md

 first flight ("early data").
 The client uses the PSK to authenticate the server and to encrypt the early data.

-When clients use a PSK obtained externally to send early data, then the following additional information MUST be provisioned to both parties:

-  * The TLS version number for use with this PSK
-  * The cipher suite for use with this PSK
-  * The Application-Layer Protocol Negotiation (ALPN) protocol {{!RFC7301}}, if any is to be used

 As shown in {{tls-0-rtt}}, the 0-RTT data is just added to the 1-RTT handshake in the first flight.
 The rest of the handshake uses the same messages as with a 1-RTT handshake with PSK resumption.